tanyelai/neuroscience/README.md

 Off-day for cognitive neuroscience.

 ### Day 8
 I spoke with my professor at the university, who has a PhD in neuroscience.
-He gave some advice, and talked to so many people today.
+He gave some advice, and I talked to so many people today.
 Couldn't find the time to work.